anditorx/anditorx/README.md

 - 🔭 I’m currently working at [Visionet][visionet]
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other
+- 👯 I’m looking to collaborate with other's

 ### Languages and Tools: